-This health plan is a point-of-service health plan.
-As a member of this health plan, you will be asked to choose (or designate) a primary care provider who participates in your designated health care network.
-Your primary care provider will furnish most of your health care and, when it is needed, will arrange for or coordinate your other covered services.
-Under this health plan, you will receive the highest level of benefits when you use your primary care provider to furnish covered services or to refer you to health care providers who participate in your designated health care network.
-(The only exceptions are described in this benefit booklet in Part 8.)
-These are called your "PCP/Plan Approved Benefits."
-When you seek care on your own or you choose to use covered health care providers who do not participate in your designated health care network, you will usually receive a lower level of benefits.
+This health plan is a preferred provider health plan.
+This means that you determine the costs that you will pay each time you choose a health care provider to furnish covered services.
+You will receive the highest level of benefits when you use health care providers who participate in your PPO health care network.
+These are called your "in-network benefits."
+If you choose to use covered health care providers who do not participate in your PPO health care network, you will usually receive a lower level of benefits.
 In this case, your out-of-pocket costs will be more.
-These are called your "Self-Referred Benefits."
+These are called your "out-of-network benefits."